Amphetamine vs Methamphetamine

 Although they sound alike, there is certainly a difference between amphetamine and methamphetamine.
-While they do share some similarities and even some of the same effects, knowing the difference is integral when dealing with either.
-How would you explain the dangers of these drugs to your children?
-How could you convince a loved one to quit abusing?
+While they share some similarities and even some of the same effects, knowing the difference is important.

 When the drug affects these parts of the brain, both short- and long-term effects take place.
 Some of these effects depend on how the body initially reacts to the drug.
 Mostly, it depends on how much and how long the drugs have been consumed.

 People who misuse amphetamines may experience memory loss, confusion, mood swings, libido changes, tremors, convulsion, and increase alertness and focus.

 The user risks causing changes in brain structure and function can damage brain cells containing serotonin.

 Behavioral changes include apprehension, anxiety, irritability, obsessive behavior, and an exaggerated sense of importance.